HenrikBengtsson/progressr/OVERVIEW.md

 }
 ```

 The overhead of progress signaling may depend on context.
 For example, in parallel processing with near-live progress updates via 'multisession' futures, each progress update is communicated via a socket connections back to the main R session.
-These connections might become clogged up if progress updates are to frequent.
+These connections might become clogged up if progress updates are too frequent.